vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 Welcome to the BioAssist Hands-on Hadoop workshop.
 This session has two objectives:

 * Try out/get to know SURFsara's Hadoop offerings and implement some basic code.
-* Implement a bioinformatics proble.
+* Tackle a bioinformatics problem using Hadoop.

 Hadoop access: Setting up your environment
 ------------------------------------------